pmw-rp/redpanda-schema-registry-replication-transform/README.md

 When the [transform](src/main/java/com/redpanda/schemaregistry/replication/Transform.java) processes a message, there are three possibilities:

+- The message is a deletion (the value is null), therefore the message is replicated without being changed
 - The message doesn't contain a seq field in the key, therefore the message is replicated without being changed
 - The message does contain a seq field and it matches the offset, therefore the message is valid and should be replicated, though the node and seq fields are removed